Pebble minimization: the last theorems: Introduction

 \AP Secondly, the main contribution of this paper is to show that the (effective) connection between minimal recursion height and growth of the output also holds for the class of \reintro{last pebble transducers} (introduced in \cite{engelfriet2007xml}).
 Intuitively, a \kl{last $k$-pebble transducer} is a \kl{$k$-pebble transducer} where a called submachine can only see the position of its call, but not the full stack of the former positions.
 The behavior of a \kl{last $3$-pebble transducer} is depicted in \cref{fig:3-last-transducer}.
 Observe that a \kl{blind $k$-pebble transducer} is a restricted version of a \kl{last $k$-pebble transducer}.
 Formally, we show that if $f$ is computed by a \kl{last $k$-pebble transducer}, then the least possible $\ell$ such that $f$ can be computed by a \kl{last $\ell$-pebble transducer} is the least possible $\ell$ such that $|f(u)| = \bigO(|u|^{\ell})$.
 Furthermore, our proof gives an algorithm that effectively builds a \kl{last $\ell$-pebble transducer} computing $f$.

 \AP As a third theorem, we show that our result for \kl{last pebble transducers} is tight, in the sense that the connection between minimal recursion height and growth of the output does not hold for more powerful models.
 More precisely, we define the model of \reintro{last-last $k$-pebble transducers}, which extends \kl{last $k$-pebble transducers} by allowing them to see the two last positions of the calls (and not only the last one).
 We show that for all $k \ge 1$, there exists a function $f$ such that $|f(u)| = \bigO(|u|^2)$ and that is computed by a \kl{last-last $(2k{+}1)$-pebble transducer}, but cannot be computed by a \kl{last-last $2k$-pebble transducer}.
-In this setting, minimizing the recursion height seems to be out of reach.
+The proof of this result relies on a counterexample presented by Boja{\'{n}}czyk in \cite{bojanczyk2022growth}.